SegersIan/knowledge-base/content/cybersecurity/theat-modeling.md

 * **Privilege Escalation**: Someone or something gains higher-level permissions in one layer and uses that elevated access to interfere with other layers in the system. ([Cloud Security Alliance][1])
 * **Data Leakage**: Sensitive information belonging to one layer gets exposed or accessed through another layer due to an interaction or gap between them. ([Cloud Security Alliance][1])
 * **Goal Misalignment Cascades**: A mis-set or manipulated goal in one agent or layer propagates through the ecosystem, causing other agents/layers to “go off script” and do unintended harmful things. ([Cloud Security Alliance][1])

-Here are the **“C. Mitigation Strategies”** and **“D. Using MAESTRO: A Step-by-Step Approach”** sections from the article, reformulated into accessible layman-terms and formatted in markdown:

 ### Mitigation Strategies